anshumandubey/covidapi/README.md

 ]
 ```

-_Data used is porvided by : https://github.com/pomber/covid19_
+_Data used is provided by : https://github.com/pomber/covid19_